TRT Global - Why Türkiye’s seas matter: Reclaiming sustainability and shaping the blue future

 In response, Türkiye and the TRNC signed the Continental Shelf Delimitation Agreement in 2011, reinforcing Türkiye’s support for the TRNC’s maritime rights and resource exploration activities.

-Türkiye further defined its continental shelf areas in line with its ab inito and ipso facto sovereign rights, with Libya in a 2019 agreement, officially declared in a letter sent (A/74/757) to the United Nations on 18 March 2020.
+Türkiye further defined its continental shelf areas in line with its sovereign rights, with Libya in a 2019 agreement, officially declared in a letter sent to the United Nations on March 18, 2020.

-When it comes to the Aegean Sea, longstanding disputes between Türkiye and Greece remain unresolved, although Türkiye's proposal to solve the problems between Türkiye and Greece by negotiation is still on the agenda.
-Türkiye continues to call for negotiations on the breadth of territorial waters and delimitation of continental shelves, demilitarised status of islands, airspace and flight information region (FIR), search and rescue regions (SAR), and geographical formations.
+When it comes to the Aegean Sea, longstanding disputes between Türkiye and Greece remain unresolved, although Türkiye's proposal to solve the problems with Greece by negotiation is still on the agenda.
+Türkiye continues to call for negotiations on a breadth of territorial waters and delimitation of continental shelves, demilitarised status of islands, airspace and flight information region (FIR), search and rescue regions (SAR) and geographical formations.

 However, Greece accepts a one-problem policy which sees the continental shelf delimitation as the only issue, declaring reservations to the mandate of the International Court of Justice (ICJ) on every other issue other than the delimitation of the continental shelf.